marskar/biof309_spring2018/README.md

 2. [PyCharm Integrated Development Environment (IDE)](https://www.jetbrains.com/pycharm/)

 The very nice folks at [JetBrains](https://www.jetbrains.com) have given us free licenses for the Professional version of PyCharm, the best (in my humble opinion) Python Integrated Development Environment (IDE).

-If you have a .edu email address, please install PyCharm Professional using this link: https://www.jetbrains.com/student/ If not, a installation link will be distributed to you by email and made available on [Slack](https://biof309.slack.com/).
+If you have a .edu email address, please install PyCharm Professional using [this link](https://www.jetbrains.com/student/)

+If not, a installation link will be distributed to you by email and made available on [Slack](https://biof309.slack.com/).

 3. [DataCamp](https://www.datacamp.com)

-The very nice folks at [DataCamp](https://www.datacamp.com) have given us access to their awesome DataViz📊 Machine Learning🤖 and Data Science learning materials.
+The very nice folks at [DataCamp](https://www.datacamp.com) have given us access to their awesome Data Visualization📊, Machine Learning🤖, and Data Science learning materials.
 We will discuss the most interesting examples during class and point out others to be reviewed outside of class.

 4. [PluralSight](https://www.pluralsight.com)